Saarthak43/SOR-Session-3-guide/mission-2.md

 Launch only the world first:
-navigate to the worlds folder ( find it using cd and ls commands in succession ) after reaching worlds check if world file is there in or not
+navigate to the worlds folder ( find it using cd and ls commands in succession )

-if you can spot world then that means you correctly exported the zip file

-and if not , likely you didnt extract it inside the home of your ubuntu VM
 ```bash
 gz sim world.sdf
 ```